Jonathan-Carrasco/GeniusCrawler/README.md

 # File Summary
 The unfiltered csv file contains the 15 most frequent words, including stopwords.
 The filtered csv file contains the 15 most frequent words, excluding stopwords.
 Since Drake had a few songs that were very popular, these were considered outliers and made the regression models difficult to use.
-Therefore, I trimmed the outer 5% of songs based on spotify plays, and pdfs ending with wP shoud be read as "with these points" while pdfs ending with w
+Therefore, I trimmed the outer 5% of songs based on spotify plays, and pdfs ending with wP shoud be read as "with these points" while pdfs ending with wOP should be read as "without these points."